NotSangi/NotSangi/README.md

 <!--Intro start-->
 <p>Software Developer with experience in languages ​​such as PHP and Java, and currently expanding my knowledge of Python.
-I work with backend technologies like Laravel and Flask, and have experience in frontend development using SCSS.
+I work with backend technologies like Laravel, Flask adn Django, and have experience in frontend development using SCSS.

 I have knowledge of relational databases (MySQL, SQLite) and non-relational databases (MongoDB).
 I use GitHub as my primary version control tool, as well as Postman for API testing and Lucidchart for architecture and workflow design.